In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 Your packages are updated after executing this command.

-Step 2 – After the list of packages has been up-to-date, you should now start installing MariaDB by running the statement.
+2. After updating the list of packages, you should start installing MariaDB by running the statement.

 sudo apt install mariadb-server

-We may be asked to enter the credentials for the user.
+We may be asked to enter the user’s credentials.

-Step 3 – Service of MariaDB will automatically start.
-However, we can check the status after executing the below query.
+3. The MariaDB service will automatically start.
+However, we can check its status after executing the query below.

 sudo systemctl status mariadb